John Coltrane and the essence of 1961

 Earlier that year, Amiri Baraka (then LeRoi Jones) had published a dramatic-dialogue portion of what would turn out to be a strange novel, “The System of Dante’s Hell.”
 He was cultivating a new kind of tension within himself, doing what he needed to do as opposed to following the script that had been written for him, the voices of authority that could even be heard in downtown Bohemia.
 “It was as if I wanted to shake off the stylistic shackles of the gang I’d hung with and styled myself after,” he wrote much later in his autobiography.
 “I consciously wrote as deeply into my psyche as I could go.
 I didn’t even want the words to ‘make sense.’ … I wanted to play endless variations.
 Each section had its own dynamic and pain. … I would focus on my theme, and then write whatever came into my mind as a result of that focus.
 I called them (later) association complexes.”

-The dialogue appeared in a newsletter-magazine he had founded with the poet Diane di Prima, The Floating Bear.
+The dialogue appeared in a newsletter-magazine he had founded with the poet Diane di Prima, the Floating Bear.
 It portrays two male characters in a kind of metaphorical army camp having sex and discussing class signifiers — cliches, to put it another way.
 On Oct.
 18, a week before Coltrane opened at the Vanguard, Baraka was arrested by a U.S. Marshal and an FBI agent in his East 14th Street apartment for sending obscenity through the mail.
 On Nov.
 2, the night Roy Haynes sat in at the Vanguard for the 15 minutes that would later be titled “Chasin’ Another Trane,” the play was presented at the Off-Bowery Theater on East 10th Street, eight blocks away from the Village Vanguard.
-A critic from the Village Voice, Sandra Schmidt, complimented the play as “intensely gripping — not primarily because it obscene” and noted the rudeness of the audience: “many members of the audience had obviously come only to see Mr. Jones’ obscenity.”
+A critic from the Village Voice, Sandra Schmidt, complimented the play as “intensely gripping — not primarily because [it’s] obscene” and noted the rudeness of the audience: “many members of the audience had obviously come only to see Mr. Jones’ obscenity.”

 A month before that, in October, Random House published Jane Jacobs’s “The Death and Life of Great American Cities,” a critique of city planning, which in its own way was arguing against the idea of authority and masterpieces.
 Jacobs, who lived three blocks away from the Village Vanguard, held to the notion that normal people are the best city planners; the desire paths made by working people using their communities according to their real needs will always be worth more than the redistricting made by an authority’s theory.

-A month before that, in September, Samuel Beckett’s play “Happy Days” had its first-ever performances at the Cherry Lane Theater in New York’s West Village, five blocks away from Jane Jacobs’s building — a play in which two married characters, or really one (the other is mostly mute), talk in self-soothing cliches and half-remembered songs in a sort of post-apocalyptic landscape.
+A month before that, in September, Samuel Beckett’s play “Happy Days” had its first performances at the Cherry Lane Theater in New York’s West Village, five blocks away from Jane Jacobs’s building — a play in which two married characters, or really one (the other is mostly mute), talk in self-soothing cliches and half-remembered songs in a sort of post-apocalyptic landscape.
 The one who talks is buried up to her waist in Act 1 and up to her neck in Act 2.
 It is a vision of life after the authorities did their business.

 A few months before that, in July, Yoko Ono, who lived further south, about 25 blocks away from Jane Jacobs’s building, cut up a roll of canvas from an Army surplus store, intending to create works of art for her first solo exhibition at AG Gallery on Manhattan’s Upper East Side.
 As she worked she realized that stretching a canvas into an accepted shape for a painting had been done quite a lot in the past, and so she used a discarded scrap from cutting, laid it on the floor, and titled it “Painting To Be Stepped On.”